SandhyaKochappu/Plant-Co-Performance_Power-BI-project/README.md

 •	Developed an interactive report featuring switch measures and conditional formatting to enhance data visualization and user experience.

-•	Conducted a comprehensive performance analysis for a global plant products company, comparing key metrics across countries for 2023 and 2024.
+The project focuses on a performance analysis for a global plant products company, comparing key metrics across countries for 2023 and 2024.
+Here’s a breakdown of the work:

-•	Imported and transformed data from Excel into Power BI, performing necessary data cleaning and preprocessing to ensure accuracy.

-•	Implemented dynamic switch parameters to enable users to seamlessly compare annual performance across metrics such as gross profit, sales, and quantity.

-•	Applied conditional formatting to highlight year-over-year changes, effectively distinguishing between increases and decreases in performance.

-Key Insights obtained from the analysis are as follows.
+✅ Imported and transformed Excel data into Power BI with thorough cleaning and preprocessing ✅ Implemented dynamic switch parameters for comparing Gross Profit, Sales, and Quantity across years ✅ Applied conditional formatting to highlight YoY changes in performance ✅ Designed dynamic chart titles that update based on user-selected metrics ✅ Enabled drill-down on waterfall charts to explore performance by country and product type ✅ Added zoom sliders to scatter charts for deeper analysis of accounts with below-average Gross Profit and YTD performance

+🔍 Key Insights:

-1. China recorded the largest decline in gross profit in 2023, with a drop of $400K compared to the previous year, followed by Sweden and the United States.
+China recorded the largest gross profit decline in 2023 ($400K drop), followed by Sweden and the US

-2. Significant profit downturns were observed in February for indoor plants and in October for outdoor plants.
+🪴 Sharp profit downturns in February for indoor plants and October for outdoor plants

-3. April emerged as the most profitable month in 2023, closely followed by November.
+💹 April was the most profitable month in 2023, with November close behind

-4. While the majority of accounts showed strong gross profit performance, a few accounts underperformed significantly during the year.
+📉 A few accounts significantly underperformed despite overall strong performance

-5. The overall gross profit margin in 2023 was 39.62%, reflecting a decrease of $265K compared to the previous year.
+📊 Gross profit margin in 2023 was 39.62%, a $265K YoY decline

-6. Canada recorded its lowest sales performance in April 2024, with a $73K decline primarily driven by reduced sales in landscaping products.
+Canada saw its lowest sales in April 2024 (−$73K), driven by landscaping products

-7. The accounts with gross profit below the national average in Canada included Nader-Pacocha and O’Kon-Daniel, along with ‘Gerlach, Cassin, Parker’ and Mann Group.
+🧾 Accounts with below-average gross profit in Canada: Nader-Pacocha, O’Kon-Daniel, Gerlach-Cassin-Parker, and Mann Group

-8. Canada also experienced a decrease in product quantity sold in 2024, with 5,000 fewer units sold compared to 2023.
+📦 A decrease of 5,000 units sold in Canada in 2024 compared to 2023